krogk/AgroPi/README.md

   </a>

   <p align="center">
-    Learn about aspects of cultivating plants or fungus through a Raspberry Pi driven environmental system.
+    Learn cultivatiion of plants or fungus through a Raspberry Pi driven environment monitoring system.
     <br />
 </div>